Products of two orthogonal projections: Crimmins' perspective

 \begin{corollary} Let $T \in \clb(\clh)$.
 Then $T$ is a product of two projection if and only if

 \end{corollary}

 Crimmins is credited with this result \cite[page 1595]{CM}.
 Here, we draw the conclusion from a rather broad perspective.

-We are now presenting a result of Sebesty\'{e}n \cite[Corollary 2]{Sebest}.
+The following result is from \cite[Corollary 2]{Sebest}.
 The present proof, compared to \cite{Sebest}, is more elementary (the sufficient part) and is also presented for completeness.
 The result is clearly in line with Douglas' range inclusion theorem.

 \begin{proposition} Let $T_1, T_2 \in \clb(\clh)$.
 Then there exists a projection $P \in \clb(\clh)$ such that

 if and only if

 \end{proposition} \begin{proof} If $T_1 = T_2 P$ for some projection $P \in \clb(\clh)$, then